-Courses taught: ASL 103: American Sign Language level 3, DHH 423: Deaf education methods across educational settings: curriculum, methods, and assessment.
+Courses taught: ASL 103: American Sign Language level 3; DHH 350 Communication in Classrooms; DHH 423 Deaf education methods across educational setting; and FSP Writing the academic “I.”

-Achievements: Steve is a Teacher of the Deaf and a Family and Consumer Sciences Educator.
+Achievements: Nationally, Singer is a board member of the American Sign Language Honors Society and a reviewer for several journals.
+Steve is a Teacher of the Deaf and a Family and Consumer Sciences Educator.
 Steve has worked as a qualitative research assistant at the National Technical Institute for the Deaf, an assistant at the New York parent advocacy center, and currently holds multiple positions as a reviewer for academic journals.
 His most recent publication titled “Transforming transformative disability experiential learning” will be available in Issues in Teacher Education in the Fall of 2016.